aws-samples/drs-template-manager/README.md

 zip cron.zip template-cron-automation
 ```

-Make two new GO lambda function in the same region as your DRS replicating servers and use the '.zip' files created above as the deployment packages.
+Make two new GO lambda functions in the same region as your DRS replicating servers and use the '.zip' files created above as the deployment packages.
 Under "Runtime Settings" Set the Handler to 'drs-template-manager' for the function that sets the templates and 'template-cron-automation' for the scheduler.
 The architecture should be x86 and the Runtime should be Go 1.x . :

 * Create the 'schedule-drs-templates' function, replace '$INSERTROLEARN' with the arn of the role you created for the solution.
 ```